johanngyger/on-sw-eng/content/_index.md

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.

-By integrating regularly, you can detect errors quickly, and locate them more easily
+By integrating regularly, you can detect errors quickly and locate them more easily

 <sup><sup><https://www.thoughtworks.com/continuous-integration></sup></sup>